Kinder Foundation: Buffalo Bayou East

 In September 2022, Buffalo Bayou Partnership announced the Buffalo Bayou East Master Plan would become a reality thanks to a historic public-private partnership anchored by a $100 million grant from Kinder Foundation, the largest single donation in Houston parks history.
 This plan integrates new bayou parks, trails, housing, cultural destinations, and infrastructure improvements into the Greater East End and Fifth Ward neighborhoods.

 Memorial Park

 On April 25, 2018, the Kinder Foundation pledged $70 million to the Memorial Park Conservancy to accelerate the Memorial Park Master Plan.
 Highlights include completion of the park's Eastern Glades, improve connectivity to regional existing trails and create new trails within the park, relocate ball fields, build a running track at the running center, and develop a Memorial Grove.

 Bayou Greenways 2020

 In October 2013, it was announced that the foundation would give $50 million to the Houston Parks Board for the Bayou Greenways 2020 Project, one of the most ambitious park projects in the country.
 When complete in 2020, the $220 million project which will create 1,500 acres of new parkland within Houston and connect 150 miles of trails along the bayous.

+MacGregor Park

+In December 2023, Kinder Foundation provided a $27 million catalyst gift to the Houston Parks Board that will help restore, enhance and redevelop the century old MacGregor Park while maintaining its rich history and cultural significance.